 Granting an EUA to a vaccine would expedite its availability to the people who need it the most.
 In the case of the COVID-19 pandemic, the Philippine government is rushing to make vaccines available to the most vulnerable to the virus: medical frontliners, and the elderly.

-CoronaVac, the COVID-19 vaccine produced by Sinovac has been found to be up to 91.25% effective in trials in Turkey but other, more robust trials in Brazil only demonstrated an efficacy rate of around 50.4%.
+CoronaVac, the COVID-19 vaccine produced by Sinovac has been found to be 91.25% effective in trials in Turkey but other, more robust trials in Brazil only demonstrated an efficacy rate of around 50%.

-Domingo said the use of Sinovac's vaccine is not recommended for healthcare workers exposed to COVID-19 as it has an efficacy of 50.4% in this group.
+Domingo said the use of Sinovac's vaccine is not recommended for healthcare workers as it has an efficacy of 50.4% in this group.

 The FDA however recommends its use for "clinically healthy individuals aged 18-59 years old."